-Motorbikes may not be parked next to halls or secured to bike racks next to halls.
+Motorbikes and mopeds may not be parked next to halls or secured to bike racks next to halls.
 This minimises noise disruption and nuisance to residents.

 The flying of drones in or around the vicinity of residences is prohibited.
 This is for the safety and privacy of residents.